jacksonh1/TRAF6_screen/data/readme.md

 # NGS data
-In this folder (`TRAF6_screen/TRAF6-NGS_data`) is the NGS data associated with the manuscript entitled: **Molecular determinants of TRAF6 binding specificity suggest that native interaction partners are not optimized for affinity**.
+In this folder (`TRAF6_screen/data`) is the NGS data associated with the manuscript entitled: **Molecular determinants of TRAF6 binding specificity suggest that native interaction partners are not optimized for affinity**.
 [BioRxiv link](https://www.biorxiv.org/content/10.1101/2022.05.08.491058v3) <br>
+The data processing done here is just to deinterleave the paired-end reads, filter low quality reads, and then count the number of reads of each sequence in each sample.
+Further processing is done in `../analysis/`<br>

 ## setup